radrow/ddtrace/SCENARIOS.md

 - `T` — experiment timed out
 - `!` — an unexpected error happened during the execution

-After that, the tool produces a CSV file with aggregated statistics from each experiment.
+After that, the tool produces aggregated statistics from each experiment in CSV format.
 The statistics include numbers of messages exchanged between different types of entities, numbers of deadlocks reported, numbers of different types of messages, etc.

 <!-- Where `gen()` encodes one of the following scenario templates: -->